davecao/biHelix/README.txt

 Options and flags {default values}:

--i                     --in:    The input file name.  {required}
+    -i, --in:    The input file name.  {required}

--o                    --out:    The output file name.  {helix_out.txt}
+    -o, --out:    The output file name.  {helix_out.txt}

     -k                   --kink:    Only calculate the kinks.

     -q                  --quiet:    Only output to file.

     -v                --verbose:    write more to file.

 Positional arguments: None